ilabsweden/pepperchat/README.md

 Now we need the Python NaoQi API for communicating with the Pepper robot.

-* Download and extract NaoQi Python SDK for [Nao](https://www.softbankrobotics.com/emea/en/support/nao-6/downloads-softwares) or [Pepper](https://www.softbankrobotics.com/emea/en/support/pepper-naoqi-2-9/downloads-softwares/former-versions?os=45&category=108) matching the version of your robot's software.
-Tested with Pynaoqi 2.8.6.
+* Download and extract NaoQi Python SDK for [Nao](https://support.unitedrobotics.group/en/support/solutions/articles/80001018812-nao-6-downloads) or [Pepper](https://support.unitedrobotics.group/en/support/solutions/articles/80001024221-pepper-2-5-downloads) matching the version of your robot's software.
+Tested with NAOqi 2.5.10.7.
 * Update your terminal profile (e.g. *.zshrc*) with the following:
     * export PYTHONPATH=${PYTHONPATH}:/path/to/python-sdk/lib/python2.7/site-packages
     * export DYLD_LIBRARY_PATH=${DYLD_LIBRARY_PATH}:/path/to/python-sdk/lib